Esri/arcgis-runtime-samples-android/java/offline-geocode/README.md

 # Offline geocode
-Demonstrates how you can geocode addresses to locations and reverse geocode locations to addresses when the device does not have network connectivity
+Geocode addresses to locations and reverse geocode locations to addresses when the device does not have network connectivity.

 ![Offline Geocode App](offline-geocode.png)